Visibility into backups for virtual machines (VMs), endpoints, and Microsoft 365

 NRC had implemented Quest Rapid Recovery running on a physical server to protect its VMs.
 But, as NRC’s VP of IT, Kevin Pennington, said, “Quest Rapid Recovery locked up our ERP for about 30 minutes every night, preventing our night shift team from recording their production processes and accessing needed information.”

-Additional backup issues were encountered when Quest, running on old hardware, wasn’t properly backing up Microsoft Dynamics ERP.
+Additional backup issues were encountered when Quest, running on old hardware, wasn’t properly backing up their ERP system.
 It also was not able to backup and secure NRC’s Microsoft 365 data.
 Unfulfilled requests to restore end user data mounted, which underscored the need for a data management solution that provided effective disaster recovery (DR).

 NRC IT evaluated upgrading its Quest Rapid Recovery hardware and software to improve VM data protection, but found it to be expensive and inefficient as its business was modernizing.
 Kevin said, “I wanted a data protection solution my team could easily manage from anywhere in the world, and I knew it had to be cloud-based.”